ckhung/javascriptCanReadLocalFiles/README.md

 If you use chromium to open a local html page which in turn loads a local javascript file as "file:///...", then jQuery.get() and jQuery.getJSON() won't work.
-However you can solve it by invoking the chromium command like this: `chromium-browser --allow-file-access-from-files`.
+You have to close all existing chromium windows first, then start it from the command line:
+`chromium-browser --allow-file-access-from-files`.
+Then the same html page will work now.
 The same is true with `opera --allow-file-access-from-files`.
 Unfortunately this is not an option for browsers on android phones and tablets.